Page Content Portlet

 For example, in autumn, fallen leaves raked or blown into the street enter storm drains and end up in our waterways, resulting in an overload of organic materials in rivers and streams.
 The decomposition of organic material can increase nutrient loads, decrease dissolved oxygen concentration, and lead to excessive algae growth, all affecting the health and vitality of waterways.
 Composting keeps that organic matter and nutrient content in your yard and out of the waterways, reducing stormwater pollution and keeping our rivers, lakes, and streams clean.

-For more information about composing and how to get started, visit the UGA Extension website, where you can also find specific information about recycling landscape trimmings and food waste composting.
+For more information about composing and how to get started, visit the UGA Extension website, where you can also find specific information about recycling landscape trimmings.
 You can also check out the U.S. Environmental Protection Agency's composting homepage or the Clean Water Campaign.

 Water Wise Landscaping